zzaym/Large-Scale-Distributed-Sentiment-Analysis-with-RNNs/code_doc.md

 + metric classes: Average, F1_score, and Accuracy:
 + train: perform 1 epoch of forward and backward action
 + get_dataloader:create dataset object, randomly split into 90% training data and 10% test data.

+### install_boto3_h5py.sh
+This file is used to perform bootstrap action in AWS EMR and install software

+### mapper.py
+This file is used to remove stop words, punctuations from raw text and transform text to lower case.

+### reducer.py
+This file is used to change words to their respective index according to a pre-loaded dictionary, truncate or pad each sentence to make it a pre-specified fixed length(100), remove duplicate and keep the mode of ratings and map ratings to binary sentiment indicator.

+### sequential_rnn.py
+Our code baseline.
+This is in general similar to dynamic_rnn.py.